 The clear risk here is that the user may not be aware of whether the app is providing the appropriate metric or whether the processing of raw data to provide those metrics is correct.

 In the example below, the sound level meter is showing the current LAF, LAFmax and LAFmin values of 55.9dB(A), 90.6dB(A) and 54.5dB(A) respectively.

 The sound level meter app is showing 61, 76 and 39 respectively but with no indication as to the applied time and frequency weighting.
 This is not a judgement on a specific app but an example of how the information displayed could be misleading.

 The aim of this is not to approve or disapprove of the use of sound level meter apps.
 There are plenty of apps that, when used with the appropriate microphone, can be an effective and accurate way to take measurements.

-However, we a significant proportion of the users could be at risk of using inappropriate equipment to take what could be business critical measurements.
-Education and information is key.
+However, a significant proportion of users of sound level meter apps could be at risk of using inappropriate equipment to take what could be business-critical measurements.
+Education and information are key.

 He particularly enjoys writing content about product applications, including noise nuisance, occupational noise and environmental noise pollution.

 - It’s time to shout louder about Noise Pollution! - 22nd October 2021

 - Sound Level Meter Apps – How Accurate Are They? - 4th October 2021

 - Local Authorities & Housing Associations Face Challenge As Covid Lockdowns Spark Steady Rise In Noise Nuisance Complaints - 21st September 2021